Professional Service Terms and Conditions

 Terms and Conditions means these terms and conditions.

-(b) NTT ICT may withdraw any Service Schedule, proposal or quotation prior to an Agreement being formed under clause 2(a).
+(b) NTT may withdraw any Service Schedule, proposal or quotation prior to an Agreement being formed under clause 2(a).

 Each Project Manager will:

 (a) have overall responsibility for managing and coordinating the performance of the party it represents in a prompt and professional manner; and